Loading...

 Portion Control

-Reduce the portion size of dosa and pongal rice to limit the carbohydrate load in a single meal.
+Reduce the portion size of dosa and pongal rice to limit the intake of carbohydrates, which can help prevent a large spike in glucose levels.

 Incorporate Protein